Are you struggling with uneven borders or puckered edges? Learn all the tips and tricks you need to know for perfect crochet borders every time.

 - When working into the sides of stitches, here’s how many single crochets to work:

 - If the stitch is a single crochet, work 1 single crochet into the side

 - If the stitch is a double crochet, work 2 single crochets into the side

 - If the stitch is a treble crochet, work 3 single crochets into the side

-After this row or round of single crochet, it will be much easier to work the border called for in the pattern, whether that be a lacy, intricate edging or a simple stitch, such as double crochet.
+After this row or round of single crochet, it will be much easier to work the crochet border called for in the pattern, whether that be a lacy, intricate edging or a simple stitch, such as single or double crochet.